Parliamentary.ai

 Overview

-This bill gives residents of sheltered housing in England and Wales the right to challenge local authority budget decisions that negatively affect their services.
-It also aims to ensure that government funding for warden services in sheltered housing is used solely for its intended purpose.
+This bill grants residents of sheltered housing in England and Wales the right to challenge local authority budget decisions that negatively affect their services.
+It aims to protect funding specifically allocated for warden services and establishes an appeals process involving adjudication panels.

 Description